FSS Participant? Fill out your monthly goal sheet here!

 Earning money through an escrow account or Goal Rewards Program

 Every FSS participant has the opportunity to grow a personal savings account over the 5-year program.
-Currently, money can be saved monthly with on-time rent payments through the escrow account system, and remains that way for FSS legacy participants.
+Previously, money was be saved monthly with on-time rent payments through the escrow account system, and remains that way for FSS legacy participants.

-As our organization becomes a Move to Work agency, we will move to a Goal Rewards system.
+Our organization has now become Move to Work agency.
+We have moved to a Goal Rewards system.
 In this system, one can earn immediate cash rewards by achieving specific goals that help them become self-sufficient.

 Participants in the FSS program have earned higher education, received job training, earned higher-paying jobs, obtained vehicles, and more!
 The FSS Coordination connects you to community resources such as

 • Education, Employment, and Job Training

 • Day Care, Transportation- Counseling, parenting, substance/alcohol treatment

 • Financial Literacy, Budgeting, Credit repair, Homeownership

 FSS Participant Julie with a van she received from our non-profit transportation partner Way to Go.
 December 2020.